manticoresoftware/manticoresearch/docs/conf_options_reference/index_configuration_options.rst

 -  metaphone - replace keywords with their METAPHONE code.

--  rlp_chinese - apply Chinese text segmentation using Rosette
-   Linguistics Platform

--  rlp_chinese_batched - apply Chinese text segmentation using Rosette
+-  icu_chinese - apply Chinese text segmentation using ICU
-   Linguistics Platform with document batching

 Additional values provided by libstemmer are in ‘libstemmer_XXX’ format, where XXX is libstemmer algorithm codename (refer to